Emergency and Crisis Services

-In accordance to Title 9, California Code of Regulations, an "Emergency Psychiatric Condition" is defined as a condition in which the client, due to a mental disorder, is an imminent danger to self or others or is immediately unable to provide for or utilize food, shelter or clothing.
+According to Title 9 of the California Code of Regulations, an "Emergency Psychiatric Condition" is defined as a condition in which a person, due to a mental disorder, is an imminent danger to self or others or is immediately unable to provide for or utilize food, shelter or clothing.
 This situation indicates an immediate need for psychiatric inpatient hospitalization or psychiatric health facility assessment.

-Access to crisis mental health services is available through the Access and Crisis Line at 1-888-724-7240.
-TDD for the hearing impaired: 619-641-6992.
+Crisis children's services are available at the Access and Crisis Line at 1-888-724-7240.
+(TDD for the hearing impaired: 619-641-6992.)
 Spanish speaking counselors are available most hours, and interpretation is accessible in over 140 languages through language interpreting services 24/7.

 Emergency mental health services are available at the Emergency Screening Unit (ESU) for children and adolescents under age 18 who are experiencing a mental health emergency or crisis.

 Emergency Screening Unit (ESU): 619-421-6900

 Please call in advance if possible.